 Administrator Type: Local User

 Cloud User Cloud Access Required

 Username:

-Password: ø
+Password: Ø

 Role: Administrator ~

 Site Privileges: All (Including all new-created sites)

 Sites

-Please Select v
+Please Select V

 Device Permissions: Adopt Devices

-✓ Manage Devices (Move to Site, Restart, Upgrade and Forg
+Manage Devices (Move to Site, Restart, Upgrade and Forge

 Email: (Optional)

 Alert Emails: Enable (i)

-Username Specify the username.
-The username should be different from the existing ones.
+Create Cancel

 Password Specify the password.
 Role Select a role for the created user account.
 Administrator: This role has permissions to adopt and/or manage devices of the sites chosen in the site privileges, edit itself, create/edit/delete viewer accounts in its privileged sites.
 However, it cannot delete itself or edit/delete master administrator and other administrator accounts.
 Viewer: This role can view the information of the sites chosen in the site privileges.
 It can only edit itself.

 Site Privileges Assign the site permissions to the created local user.
 All: The created user has device permissions in all sites, including all new-created sites.
 Sites: The created user has device permission in the sites that are selected.
 Select the sites by checking the box before them.
-Device Permissions (when creating a local administrator) Grant following permission to the created user in the role of administrator by checking the box(es). administratory Adopt Devices: the created administrator account can view the devices in status of pending in the privileged sites, and the administrator account has permissions to adopt the devices.
+Device Permissions (when creating a local administrator) Grant following permission to the created user in the role of administrator by checking the box(es). auninistratory Adopt Devices: the created administrator account can view the devices in status of pending in the privileged sites, and the administrator account has permissions to adopt the devices.
 Device Manage: the created administrator account can manage the devices in the privileged sites.
 Email (optional) Enter an email address for receiving alert emails.
 Alert Emails Check the box if you want the created user to receive emails about alerts of the privileged sites.
 For detailed configurations, refer to Services .